 Anyways, “2 sets of 5 reps of push-ups” means, “5 consecutive push-ups, a rest, then another 5 consecutive push-ups.”

-When deciding on how many sets and reps to do, it begins with asking “What am I trying to get out of this workout?!””
+When deciding on how many sets and reps to do, it begins by asking “What am I trying to get out of this workout?!”

 We cover this stuff in significantly greater detail over in our Strength Training 101 series, but the content below should get you started.

 We’ll group different rep ranges into different goals, for muscular endurance, muscle size, and overall strength.